RomanBednar/website/content/en/blog/_posts/2022-11-11-retroactive-default-storage-class.md

 ### Changing default StorageClass did not have a good solution

    There are two options admins had when they wanted to change default StorageClass:
    1. Creating the new StorageClass as default before removing the old one which results in having two defaults for a short period of time.
-If a user creates a PersistentVolumeClaim with storageClassName set to `nil` (which means default StorageClass) they will get an error since this does not pass admission check.
-This approach is not recommended and might be prevented in future releases.
-Currently (1.26), admins get an alert only if there is more than one default StorageClass.
+If a user creates a PersistentVolumeClaim at this point with storageClassName set to `nil` (which means default StorageClass) Kubernetes 1.26+ will choose the newest default StorageClass and assign it to this PVC.

    2. Remove the old default first and create new default StorageClass which results in having no default for a short period of time.
 If user creates a PersistentVolumeClaim with storageClassName set to `nil` (which means default StorageClass) the PVC will be in `Pending` state forever, then user has to fix this by deleting the PVC a creating it again once default StorageClass is available.